ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 #### FactoryServerDataService

-This is the concrete server-side implmentation.
-Each CRUDL operation is implemented using Entity Framework.  note the use of `DbContext` instances per operation and `GetDBSet` to get the correct DBSet for `TRecord`.
+This is the concrete server-side implementation.
+Each database operation is implemented using separate `DbContext` instances.
+Note `GetDBSet` used to get the correct DBSet for `TRecord`.

 ```csharp
 public class FactoryServerDataService<TDbContext> : FactoryDataService where TDbContext : DbContext
 {